top of page

 Shortly after 2000 Bob discovered the endless river and boundless diversity of music that was born in Texas.
 Much of his music has been heavily influenced by by Texas singer/songwriters like Guy Clark, Rodney Crowell, Ryan Bingham, Joe Ely, Butch Hancock, Terry Allen, Michelle Shocked, Robert Earl Keene and Hayes Carll.

-He released his first independent recording of one of his original songs, “Whiskey and a Silver Tear”, a single in November of 2019 and is currently in the studio working on a full album of his original songs.
+Bob released his first independent recording of one of his original songs, “Whiskey and a Silver Tear”, a single last year and is currently in the studio working on a full album of his original songs.

-Bob continues to look for inspiration in younger singer-songwriters such as John Fullbright, Taylor Goldsmith, Shovels and Rope (Michael Trent and Carrie Ann Hearst), Tyler Childers, Parker Millsap and Shakey Graves.
+Bob continues to look for inspiration in younger singer-songwriters such as John Fullbright, Taylor Goldsmith, Shovels and Rope (Michael Trent and Carrie Ann Hearst), Tyler Childers, Parker Millsap, Don Flemmins and Shakey Graves.

 bottom of page